Another new season dawns for Irish rugby

 The Irish rugby season is starting to get underway with some pre-season friendlies and efforts to get new players integrated into the provincial squads.
-The start of the season is complicated by the international squad players not coming back until around round 3 of the URC after the exertions of their South African tour, and the emerging Ireland players going to South Africa also not being available to their clubs for a few weeks.
+The start of the season is complicated by the international squad players not coming back until around round 3 of the URC after the exertions of their South African tour, and the emerging Ireland players going to South Africa also not being available to their clubs for a few weeks in October.

 The international squad will also be playing a fourth November international this year outside the international window and coinciding with round 7 of the URC.
 All in all then, its going to be a challenging start to the season with every club trying to build momentum and rack up some points that will be vital to making the play-off stages of the URC and hopefully with home advantage as well.